lycanthrobby/lycanthrobby/README.md

 I am often closed off and quiet around new people.
 But still, don’t be afraid to say hi, I promise I don’t bite :)

 I am big into Marvel, please and I mean PLEASE talk to me about it…I will become your friend immediately.
 The obsession isn’t even funny at this point.
 14 years of this 😔

+I really need to work on my strawpage, ughfff